sccn/EEGDash/README.md

 ds_NDARDB033FW5 = EEGDashDataset({'dataset': 'ds005514', 'task': 'RestingState', 'subject': 'NDARDB033FW5'}, description_fields=['sex'])
 ```

 This will search and download the metadata for the task **RestingState** for subject **NDARDB033FW5** in BIDS dataset **ds005514**.
 The actual data will not be downloaded at this stage.
 Following standard practice, data is only downloaded once it is processed.
-The **ds_NDARDB033FW5** object is a fully functional BrainDecode dataset, which is itself a Pytorch dataset.
+The **ds_NDARDB033FW5** object is a fully functional BrainDecode dataset, which is itself a PyTorch dataset.
 This [tutorial](https://github.com/sccn/EEGDash/blob/develop/notebooks/tutorial_eoec.ipynb) shows how to preprocess the EEG data, extracting portions of the data containing eyes-open and eyes-closed segments, then perform eyes-open vs. eyes-closed classification using a (shallow) deep-learning model.

 To use the data from multiple subjects, enter: